 Heat a large skillet over medium-low heat.
 Do not add any oil or butter.
 Add the mushrooms and cook, stirring frequently, until the chanterelles begin to release their juices.
 Because chanterelles are relatively dry mushrooms, this will only take about 5 minutes.

 Add 1 teaspoon of the salt.
 The salt will draw out any liquid left in the mushrooms.
-Once this starts to happen, add the remaining teaspoon of salt along with the vinegar, water, sugar, thyme, and spices.
+Once this starts to happen, add the remaining teaspoon of salt along with the vinegar, water, sugar, thyme, and spices to create the brine.
 Crank the heat up to high and wait just until the liquid comes to a boil.
 Give it a stir or two while it's coming to the boil.